 - 4.68 The basins and swale will be seeded with the specified wet wildflower grassland seed mix to form grassland areas that provide opportunities for wildlife.
-Implementation works are the same as for wildflower grassland areas specified above. - 4.69 No initial works are proposed for the existing pond.

-- 4.70 Grassland within the SuDS features will be cut when the sward reaches 100mm and then every six weeks in year 1.
+Implementation works are the same as for wildflower grassland areas specified above. - 4.69 No initial works are proposed for the existing pond. - Years 1-5: Ongoing Management - 4.70 Grassland within the SuDS features will be cut when the sward reaches 100mm and then every six weeks in year 1.
 In years 2-5 wildflower margins will be cut annually in July/early August (as a standard hay meadow cut).
 A summer cut is necessary to maintain a herb-rich sward in the long term.
 Arisings will be removed to prevent nutrient build-up and encourage less vigorous species to germinate/regrow.
+Wetland thicket (see below) will be planted at the margins.
+Reedbed areas will be left undisturbed though hand-pulling of reeds can be undertaken in the autumn months (to minimise impacts to aquatic wildlife) where reed coverage exceeds 30% of the basin area or causes a blockage to drainage infrastructure.

-Wetland thicket (see below) will be planted at the margins. - 4.71 Minimal habitat intervention for the existing pond is proposed although it should be monitored to ensure that aggressive plant species do not take over at the detriment of the rare water-crowfoot.
+- 4.71 Minimal habitat intervention for the existing pond is proposed although it should be monitored to ensure that aggressive plant species do not take over at the detriment of the rare water-crowfoot.
 These will be trimmed or cut-back by hand in the autumn as necessary. - 4.72 The SuDS features and retained pond will be inspected at regular intervals, minimum every quarter, for the presence of litter and general debris that may obstruct the water and/or provide pollutants to the water.
 Litter and debris should be removed by hand and taken off-site.
 Other potential damaging activates should also be recorded and monitored (such as dog swimming within the retained pond), with preventative measures installed where necessary to prevent habitat degradation.